coecms/WRF/README.md

 A file configure.wps should be created after configuring has completed.

 After a successful build, one should see the following executable files:
+(Note: the util/ executables are not yet ported to Gadi)
 ```
 [abc123@gadi WPS]$ ls -l *.exe